-You could also advertise your services as a teacher on Craigslist or reach out to your social media contacts and see if any of them want to learn from you.
+You could also advertise your services as a teacher on Craigslist or reach out to your social media contacts to see if they want to learn from you.

 3. Take a Moment for Elderly Neighbours

 If you are bored, even for 30 minutes, you can boost your self-esteem and feeling of self-worth by simply helping out an elderly neighbor.
-Pop by and see if they are OK, ask if they need anything from the shops or anything doing in the garden.
+Pop by and see if they are OK, and ask if they need anything from the shops or anything to do in the garden.

 It is an incredibly selfless thing to care for others when not even asked to do so.
 Demonstrate your humanity and kindness by doing something when not even asked to.

 Random acts of kindness make the world a better place.
 Doing something good for someone else without being promoted is a joyous thing we as humanity celebrate.

 Best of all, random acts of kindness can be done in minutes.

 Get inspired; visit RandomActsofKindness.org.